GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Aoseigh.md

 **Creature Type**: Aosith are sylvan.

-**Size**: Manfolk stand between 5" to 6'4" tall.
+**Size**: Aosith stand between 5" to 6'4" tall.
 They can weigh between 110-200 pounds.
 They are medium creatures.

 **Ability Score Modification**: Choose an attribute.
 It is increased by a +1.